CosmeT17/Hexapawn/README.md

 # Hexapawn
-Demo of AI learning how to play Hexapawn.
+Demo of an AI learning how to play Hexapawn.